maros/Zway-BlindControl/README.md

 blinds will be closed once all preconditions (in- and outside temperature and solar intensity) match, and the sun shines into a particular window (calculated based on altitude and azimuth).
-The blinds will stay closed until the sun has moved out of the slected area (regardless of the temperature) - either because it set below the selected altitude, or because it does not match the selected azimuth angles.
+The blinds will stay closed until the sun moves out of the selected area (regardless of the temperature) - either because it set below the selected altitude, or because it does not match the selected azimuth angles anymore.

 In insulation mode the blinds will be closed if the temperature and the altitude fall below a certain level.
 Blinds will be reopened once the solar altitude rises above the selected level.

 # Configuration

-This module depends on the Astronomy module from https://github.com/maros/Zway-Astronomy for calculating the solar position.
+This module depends on the Astronomy module from https://github.com/maros/Zway-Astronomy for calculating the solar azimuth ana altitude.

 ## shade_active